axelpale/yamdog/API.md

 <a name="yadogdecoratorsboldListTitles"></a>
 ## yadog.decorators.boldListTitles

-Bolds the first line of all lists using Markdown &ast;bold&ast; syntax.
+Bolds the first line of all lists with
+Markdown &ast;&ast;bold&ast;&ast; syntax.

 **Returns:**
 - a function, a decorator function.